"She is tolerable; but not handsome enough to tempt me."

 Nott started to protest but Malfoy cut him off.
 "Anyway, I'm out, Theo.
 I can't stand another minute of this soiree and this crap wine.
 I can feel a headache coming on.
 Take your meeting with the Golden Trio if you want; you've certainly placed stupider bets.
 Just don't throw my name around and do not set yourself up as a matchmaker.
 Granger may be tolerable, but she's not enough to tempt me."
 A glass plunked on the bar, "I'll see you tomorrow at the Club."
 With this parting shot Malfoy stalked away.
 Nott called out a quick goodbye and also moved off - in Harry's direction.

 Hermione looked at Ginny in complete silence for a full ten seconds before they both broke into helpless laughter.
-When Hermione could speak again, she posed exaggeratedly against the bar and drawled, “the brightest witch of our age is tolerable, but NOT enough to tempt me,” in her best imitation.
+When Hermione could speak again, she posed exaggeratedly against the bar and drawled, "the brightest witch of our age is tolerable, but NOT enough to tempt me."
 This set Ginny off again and the two were wiping tears from their eyes as Harry approached.

 "What's got you two in stitches?" he asked with a tipsy smile.